TL;DR

 How Smart Scales Work: Bioelectrical Impedance Explained

 Smart gym scales use bioelectrical impedance analysis (BIA) to estimate body composition.
 The scale sends a weak electrical current through your body and measures resistance.
-Fat tissue resists electricity more than muscle tissue, allowing the device to calculate approximate percentages.
+Fat tissue resists electricity more than muscle tissue, allowing the device to estimate approximate percentages.

 Smart Scales vs DEXA Scans: What's the Difference?